-incentive; domestic and international 1 commerce; energy supply.
-Selected The more important topics of the Assist.
+and trans/regional dynamics of the economic modernisation processes, which, in the merged term, are characterised as the transition from an agrarian to an industrial society from the beginning of the formation of the modern economic regulation, through the abandoning of feudalism to today's postindustrial society.
+Within the frame of agrarian history the following content is emphasised: the long-term restructuring of agriculture; individualisation and commercialisation; the introduction of the achievements of the agrarian/technical coup; system environment.
+In the case of nonagrarian history, the content of the system and structural concept of the following is emphasised: of industrialisation as the most prominent and most influential modernisation processes; of crafts; transport infrastructures; institutions of financial intermediation; entrepreneurship, entrepreneurs and the financing of the entrepreneurial incentive; domestic and international commerce; energy supply.
+Selected Chapters from General History of the Middle Ages (5 ECTS) The more important topics of the period between the 6th and the 15th century are discussed: European society and economy in the early medieval age, feudalism, Frankish state, relation between profane and religious authorities, the fight for investiture, heresies, Venice in the medieval age, the beginning of humanism and renaissance.
 Assist.
-Chapters from period between the 6th and the 15th Prof. Prof. Janez General History century are discussed: European Dušan Mlinar, of the Middle society and economy in the early Mlacović, Ph.D.
-Ages medieval age, feudalism, Frankish Ph.D.
-7.900 state, relation between profane and Assist.
-(5 ECTS) religious authorities, the fight for Prof. (0 2010) investiture, heresies, Venice in the Dušan medieval age, the beginning of Mlacović, Ph.D. humanism and renaissance.
-PII.D.
-Selected The selected issues change from year Full Assoc.
-Chapters from to year and depend on their scientific Prof. Prof. Slovenian and pedagogical relevancy, and on Vasko Sašo History of Early the research work of the lecturer and Simoniti, Jerše, Modern Times the research interest of the students.
-Ph.D.
-Ph.D. the research interest of the students.
-(5 ECTS) Selected The content is defined for each study Assoc.
-Chapters from year separately before the beginning Prof. Mitja Contemporary of the year.
-Ferenc, History of The content is comprised of various Ph.D.
-Southeast issues from the history of SE Europe: 1111.01 Europe issues of the political, economic, Luiope social and cultural development of the (5 ECTS) history of SE Europe of the 20th (3 2013) century.
-Selected The choice of the selected chapters is Full Assist.
-Chapters from variable and changes according to the Prof. Janez Mediaeval topicality and the trends within the Štih, Ph.D.
-Mlinar, History of discipline, as well as the interest of Ph.D.
-Southeast the students.
-Precedence will be given Europe to issues that possess a specific dynamics in the political, social and Assist.
-(5 ECTS) economic development of SE Europe Prof. (3 = 0.0) in comparison with Western Europe Dušan Mlacović (ethnogenesis, ethnic and religious Mlacović, Ph.D. heterogeneity of the area, the · specifics of the development of feudalism, the area's political instability).
-Selected The borders of the world in that time.
+Prof. Dušan Mlacović, Ph.D.
+Assoc.
+Prof. Janez Mlinar, Ph.D.
+Selected Chapters from Slovenian History of Early Modern Times (5 ECTS) The selected issues change from year to year and depend on their scientific and pedagogical relevancy, and on the research work of the lecturer and the research interest of the students.
+Assoc.
+Prof. Sašo Jerše, Ph.D.
+Selected Chapters from Contemporary History of Southeast Europe (5 ECTS) The content is defined for each study year separately before the beginning of the year.
+The content is comprised of various issues from the history of SE Europe: issues of the political, economic, social and cultural development of the history of SE Europe of the 20th century.
+Assoc.
+Prof. Mitja Ferenc, Ph.D.
+Selected Chapters from Mediaeval History of Southeast The choice of the selected chapters is variable and changes according to the topicality and the trends within the discipline, as well as the interest of the students.
+Precedence will be given to issues that possess a specific dynamics in the Full Prof. Peter Štih, Ph.D.
+Assoc.
+Prof.

+Europe

+political, social and economic development of SE Europe in comparison with Western Europe (ethnogenesis, ethnic and religious heterogeneity of the area, the specifics of the development of feudalism, the area's political instability...).

+Janez Mlinar, Ph.D.

 Assist.
+Prof. Dušan Mlacović, Ph.D.

+\Selected Chapters from the History of the Ancient East

-Assoc.
-Chapters from A review of the caravan, mercantile Prof. Prof. Janez the History of and naval transport routes.
-The Alenka Marolt, the Ancient exchange of ideas, goods, and people Ph.D.
-East in antique conditions.
-The Ph.D. development of handwriting, and of (5 ECTS) the calendar.
-The preserved written , preserved l 1 sources.
-Archives and biblioteques as the memory of humakind: Ugarit, Mari, Hattuša, Alalah, Nuzi, Arrapha, Elam, Urartu, the Tel-Amarna correspondence, Alexandria.
-Code of Urnamu, Code of Lipit-Istar, the Code of Hammurabi, the Hittite legal texts, the Jewish Torah, the Bible, Qumran manuscripts, the Talmud.
+The borders of the world in that time.
+A review of the caravan, mercantile and naval transport routes.
+The exchange of ideas, goods, and people in antique conditions.
+The development of handwriting, and of the calendar.
+The preserved written sources.
+Archives and bibliotegues as the memory of humakind: Ugarit, Mari, Hattuša, Alalah, Nuzi, Arrapha, Elam, Urartu, the Tel-Amarna correspondence, Alexandria.
+Code of Urnamu, Code of Lipit-Istar, the Code of Hammurabi, the Hittite legal texts, the Jewish Torah, the Bible, Oumran manuscripts, the Talmud.
 Literary and religious texts as a source for social and religious history.
 The area of influence of the high cultures.